JoostVoskuil/manage-azuredevops-licenses/Readme.md

 ### Setup Azure DevOps

-The default license is set in the 'Billing' screen in the 'Organisational Settings'.
+The default license is set in the 'Billing' screen in the 'Organizational Settings'.
 I recommend that the value of 'Default access level for new users' is set to 'Basic'.

 ### Setup Azure Active Directory